Deep-Fit College Counseling: An Investment for Life

 Lantern’s Expertise in College Success

 We’ve developed a roadmap for college success, including over 70 action items in five main areas: wellness, academic success, know and use your resources, build your community, and create your future (career readiness) to help your student make the most of their college experience.
-We also advise enrolled college students who need support finding their academic direction, are experiencing difficulty, or are considering transferring.
-This spring, we will be launching a formal offering of this service.
+We also advise enrolled college students who need support finding their academic direction, are experiencing difficulty, or are considering transferring, see our College Success Coaching and College Crisis Support services.

 Deep-Fit College Counseling: Preparing Students for College—and Beyond